rbohl/liferay-docs/devGuide/en/chapters/10-apis.markdown

 [http://docs.liferay.com/portal/6.1/javadocs/](http://docs.liferay.com/portal/6.1/javadocs/)

-2. Under *Portlet Services*, click the link for the `com.liferay.portlet.blogs.service` package in the *Packages* frame, since the services are a part of the *blogs portlet*.
+2. Under *Portlet Services*, click the link for the `com.liferay.portlet.blogs.service` package, either in the *Packages* frame or in the main part of the page, since the services are a part of the *blogs portlet*.

 3. Find and click on the `-ServiceUtil` class (in this case `BlogsStatsUserLocalServiceUtil`) in the *Class Summary* table or the *Classes*